Posted September 30th, 2013 by & filed under Wild Heart Gallery, Creativity & More, Student & Alumni Stories.

 by Claudia Escareño-Clark

-Posted September 24th, 2013 by & filed under Featured, Student Reflections and Updates.
+Posted September 24th, 2013 by & filed under Ecotherapy, Student & Alumni Stories.

 by Amy Hautman Bates

-Posted September 24th, 2013 by & filed under Student Reflections and Updates.
+Posted September 24th, 2013 by & filed under Student & Alumni Stories, Consciousness & Mindfulness.

-Written by Sara Beth Patrick as an incoming student one year ago.
+Written by Sara Beth Patrick as an incoming student.

-Posted September 24th, 2013 by & filed under Featured, Student Reflections and Updates, Top News.
+Posted September 24th, 2013 by & filed under Student & Alumni Stories.

 By Allegra Borghese

 I appreciate the change in seasons.
 As the temperature and colors shift, I am forced to change up my routine, feel things differently, and assess my choices.
-Mid September is a world away from mid July.
+Mid-September is a world away from mid-July.
 I observe the subtleties in how I am thinking and seeing; I am different.
-My…
+My hair can no…

-Posted September 24th, 2013 by & filed under Alumni News and Updates.
+Posted September 24th, 2013 by & filed under Where do SWC Grads Work, Student & Alumni Stories.

-Andrew Fearnside's Blog Series offers unique, poignant and tragicomedic insights into the work of being a therapist.
-He is a relatively recent graduate of Southwestern College
+Andrew Fearnside's Blog Series offers unique, poignant and tragi-comedic insights into the work of being a therapist.
+He is a graduate of Southwestern College.

-Posted September 20th, 2013 by & filed under Art Therapy/Counseling at SWC, Top News.
+Posted September 20th, 2013 by & filed under Art Therapy at SWC, SWC Blog.

 by Debbie Schroder